Many students think that a battery supplies the same current, regardless of the circuit in which it is used

 The resistance sets the current for the whole circuit (5-11)

-Explore the idea that changing the resistance in a circuit, changes the current.View Resource
+This resource explores the idea that changing the resistance in a circuit changes the current.View Resource

 Investigating the current around a circuit (11-19)

 Investigating how the current changes as the circuit is changed.View Resource

 - Küçüközer, H. and Kocakülah, S. () Secondary School Students' Misconceptions about Simple Electric Circuits.
 Journal of Turkish Science Education.

 Bulbs are often used in the teaching of series and parallel circuits, but using these does not always help students understand the concept of conservation of current and the relationship between voltage, current and energy transfer.
 This paper discusses some of the students’ misconceptions that need to be addressed and suggests using meters more often to analyse circuit behaviour.

 - Küçüközer, H. and Kocakülah, S. () Effect of Simple Electric Circuits Teaching on Conceptual Change in Grade 9 Physics Course.
 Journal of Turkish Science Education.